ahmadibrahim/REST-DOC/les_verbes_http.md

  ### The GET verb for reading
 The GET method is used to get a resource.
 When it succeed, this method returns a JSON/XML representation of the resources and a HTPP Code 20X.
-In case of failure, thi smethod returns in most cases a 404 (NOT FOUND) of 400 (BAD REQUEST) response code.
+In case of failure, this method returns in most cases a 404 (NOT FOUND) of 400 (BAD REQUEST) response code.

 Examples:
 ```